Hasan Prishtina: Political career

 Hasan Prishtina was in charge of the delegation of the Committee in December 1919 which represented Albanians for the protection of their rights in the Paris Peace Conference, where he requested the unification of Kosovo and Albania.
-The Kosovar delegation was, however, not given leave to participate in the debates.

-Prishtina then returned to Albania where in January 1920 he helped organise the Congress of Lushnjë and in April 1921 became a member of parliament for Dibra.
-He took part in a coup d'état that year and served as Prime Minister for a brief five days from 7 to 12 December, but was forced out of office by Ahmet Zogu, who was a Minister of Interior at that time and regarded it as imperative to avoid conflict with Belgrade.

-Thereafter, Hasan helped organise uprisings in Kosovo and led several anti-government insurrections in Albania, the latter being easily suppressed by the administrations of Xhafer Bej Ypi and Ahmet Zogu.

-He returned to Tirana during the Democratic Revolution of 1924 under Fan Noli, whom he accompanied to the League of Nations in Geneva.

 Exile and death

 When Zogu took power in December 1924, Prishtina was forced to leave Albania.
 As he could not return to Kosovo, he settled in Thessalonika where he purchased a large estate.
 Prishtina was an enemy of Zogu, the two having attempted to assassinate one another.
 He was imprisoned by the Yugoslav police for a period, but was released in 1931.
-In 1933, he was killed by Ibrahim Celo in a cafe in Thessalonika, on the orders of the Yugoslav government.
+In 1933, he was killed by Ibrahim Celo in a cafe in Thessalonika, on the orders of King Zog.